What are the rules of padel?

-Padel is dynamic, tactical and great fun, but if you want to play the game successfully and fairly, you need to know the official padel rules.
-As a beginner, you might ask yourself what's allowed and what's not in the sport.
-Padel pro Lana explains the rules step by step and gives you practical tips on how to score points and move safely on the court.
+Padel is dynamic, tactical and great fun, but as a beginner, you'll need to know the official padel rules to get your game off to a good start.
+Our Padel pro, Lana, explains the rules step-by-step and gives you some practical tips on how to score points and move safely on the court.

 According to padel rules, the serve must be played from below the hips diagonally into your opponents side.
 "If the ball touches the net, that's no problem - as long as it lands correctly afterwards, the serve counts," Lana adds.

-The points system is the same as in tennis - 15, 30, 40, game.
-To leave the court as the winner, you have to win two out of three sets: "The game is usually played in best of three sets - so whoever wins two sets first wins the match."
+The points system is the same as in tennis: 15, 30, 40, game.
+To leave the court as the winner, you have to win two out of three sets.
+"The game is usually played in the best of three sets, so whoever wins two sets first, wins the match."
 Lana says.

-You will score a point whenever the ball lands twice in the opponent's court or is played into the net.
+You will score a point in padel whenever the ball lands twice in the opponent's court or is played by your opponent into the net.
 However, if it hits the wall first and then the court, the ball is out and the point goes to the opponent.
-Touching the net, on the other hand, leads to the loss of points: "Whether with your racket or your body touching the net always leads to the loss of points, so you should keep your distance even in the heat of the moment," recommends Lana.
+Touching the net with your racket or body, on the other hand, leads to the loss of points

-As a rule, padel is played in doubles - two against two.
-However, as a padel pro, Lana knows: "You can also play Padel in singles too.
-There's a smaller court for this, which adjusts the paths a little."
+As a rule, padel is played in doubles: two against two.
+However, you can also play padel in singles too.
+There's a smaller court used for this which adjusts the paths of play a little.
 In singles, you have to run more and react more, which can make tactics even more crucial.

 To play padel safely, you should stick to the rules.
 Here is an overview of the most common situations that could lead to discussions during a match: